vchivu14/linux-server/README.md

 #### Nginx configuration

-- pip install
 ```
-pip install
 pip install gunicorn
 ```
 - Navigate to `/home/ubuntu/` directory.
 - And then `git clone https://github.com/vchivu14/threads`.
 - Nginx + wsgi configuration:
-* Modified `/etc/systemd/system/threads.service` in order to create a system service that runs the wsgi app with gunicorn, which also starts at boot time.
+* Modify `/etc/systemd/system/threads.service` in order to create a system service that runs the wsgi app with gunicorn, which also starts at boot time.
 * [Unit]
 `Description=Gunicorn instance to serve threads` `After=network.target`